 Overview - In thinking about local units of government, we tend to think first of counties, cities, villages, townships, and school districts.
 However, there a number of other local political subdivisions established under various Michigan statutes.
 These might be characterized as "specialized" political subdivisions; they generally have a narrow scope of authority as defined in authorizing statutes.
 Examples include public transit authorities, port authorities, airport authorities, and metropolitan planning authorities.
-Conservation districts are another example of a type of local unit of government with specific powers and form of organization defined in statute, specifically, Part 93 of Michigan's Natural Resources and Environmental Protection Act (Public Act 451 of 1994, sometimes abbreviated as NREPA).
+Local conservation districts are another example of a type of local unit of government with specific powers and form of organization defined in statute, specifically, Part 93 of Michigan's Natural Resources and Environmental Protection Act (Public Act 451 of 1994, sometimes abbreviated as NREPA).

-State Funding for Conservation Districts - For a number of years, the state Agriculture budget included an appropriation line item for "Local conservation districts."
-I looked back to FY 1998-99 when funding was \$1.4 million using General Fund/General Purpose (GF/GP) revenue.
-The appropriation fluctuated between FY 1998-99 and FY 2008-09, but averaged approximately \$1.7 million GF/GP.
+State Funding for Conservation Districts - For a number of years, the state Agriculture - later Michigan Department of Agriculture and Rural Development (MDARD) - budget included an appropriation line item for "Local conservation districts."
+Looking back to FY 1998-99, \$1.4 million was appropriated for this line item from state General Fund/General Purpose (GF/GP) revenue.
+Between FY 1998-99 and FY 2005-06 the appropriation amount fluctuated, but averaged approximately \$1.7 million GF/GP.

 In 2005, when there were 80 conservation districts in Michigan, each district received a grant of \$20,000.
 These grants provided baseline operating funding for conservation districts.
-Specifically, the Michigan Association of Conservation Districts (MACD) indicates that the grants were generally used to support, in part, the salary of local conservation district managers.
+The Michigan Association of Conservation Districts (MACD) has indicated that these grants were generally used to support, in part, the salary of local conservation district managers.
 As described by the MACD, conservation district managers supervise the district's federal Farm Bill program activities, guide programming, supervise staff, lead in securing and managing grants, and collaborate with local, state and federal government entities.

-Direct state support for conservation districts dried up during a period of General Fund shortfalls which perhaps peaked in 2009.
-The appropriation was as follows: FY 2006-07, \$758,400; FY 2007-08, \$916,800; FY 2008-09, \$756,800.
+Direct state support for conservation districts contracted during a period of state GF/GP revenue constraint, beginning in FY 2006-07.
+Appropriation amounts were as follows: FY 2006-07, \$758,400; FY 2007-08, \$916,800; FY 2008-09, \$756,800.
 Funding was eliminated in the FY 2009-10 budget and, except for a \$100 placeholder that was in the budget for some years, has not been restored.

 There are currently 75 conservation districts in Michigan.
-The MACD indicates that the reduction in the number of conservation districts in Michigan, from 80 in 2005, to the current 75, is a direct result of the elimination of state operating support.
+MACD indicates that the reduction in the number of conservation districts in Michigan, from 80 in 2005, to the current 75, is a direct result of the elimination of state operating support.

 MACD indicates that its conservation district members support themselves financially in several ways.
+Some local conservation districts finance themselves, at least in part, through fundraising activities, such as tree sales.
 Many districts receive financial support from county government.
 County support is provided in various forms, including program management (Soil and Sedimentation Control, Recycling, Household Hazardous Waste, Gypsy Moth suppression), office space, and county general fund support for operations.

-Currently nine county districts (Antrim, Benzie, Gladwin, Grand Traverse, Kalkaska, Missaukee, Montcalm, Schoolcraft and Van Buren) receive funding from dedicated millages.
+According to information provided by MACD, 13 county districts, (Alger, Allegan, Antrim, Benzie, Gladwin, Grand Traverse, Kalkaska, Manistee, Missaukee, Montcalm, Schoolcraft, Van Buren, Washtenaw) receive funding from dedicated millages.
+These millages are levied by county government on behalf of the local conservation district; local conservation districts do not have statutory authority to directly levy millages.